Quantum Money from Abelian Group Actions: A Quantum Toolkit for Generic Group Actions

 \subsection{On other Styles of Generic Group Actions}

 Other styles of generic group action are possible.
-For example,~\cite{AC:MonZha22} consider a similar model except where the group itself is also hidden behind an oracle.
+For example,~\cite{DBLP:journals/joc/MontgomeryZ24} consider a similar model except where the group $\G$ itself is also hidden behind an oracle, meaning that group elements are random labels and an additional oracle is provided for performing group operations.
 We might call this the \emph{Random Group, Random Set Representation} model.
+Based on the discussion in Section~\ref{sec:groupactions}, in the case of abelian groups $\G$ this alternative model is equivalent to the Random Set Representation model defined above.

 It is also possible to consider a version that is akin to Maurer's~\cite{IMA:Maurer05} generic group model, where instead of random labels for every element one only receives handles.
 This is the kind of model considered in~\cite{EC:BonGuaZha23,EPRINT:OrsZan23}.
 Following the terminology of~\cite{C:Zhandry22b}, this can be called the Type Safe model.
 We note that it does not make much sense to consider the group as an idealized object while allowing complete access to the set.
-Since quantum algorithms can solve discrete logarithms, they can essentially ``undo'' the labelling of the group.
-This means any such ``Random Group Representation'' effectively is just a standard-model group action, defeating the purpose of considering an idealized model.
+Indeed, the discussion in Section~\ref{sec:groupactions} shows that any such ``Random Group Representation'' effectively is just a standard-model group action, defeating the purpose of considering an idealized model.

 Here, we discuss why these alternate models come with limitations.
-First we observe that hiding the group behind an oracle puts more idealized constraints on the adversary, and is therefore a less accurate modeling of group actions.
+First we observe that hiding the group behind an oracle puts more idealized constraints on the adversary.
+In the case of abelian groups this makes ends up making no difference, but in the case of non-abelian groups results in a model that is potentially less reflective of the real world.

 Worse is the case of Type Safe models.
-In the classical generic group setting, as first proved in~\cite{PROVSEC:JagSch08} and clarified in~\cite{C:Zhandry22b}, when it comes to proving security, the Type Safe and Random Representation models can usually be treated as equivalent\footnote{This is not the case when using the models to prove \emph{impossibility} results, where even classical there is a major difference between the two models.}.
+In the classical generic group setting, as first proved in~\cite{PROVSEC:JagSch08} and clarified in~\cite{C:Zhandry22b}, when it comes to proving security, the Type Safe and Random Representation models can usually be treated as equivalent\footnote{This is not the case when using the models to prove \emph{impossibility} results, where even classically there is a major difference between the two models.}.
 This equivalence would carry over to the classical setting for generic group actions.
 However, we observe that the equivalence proved in~\cite{PROVSEC:JagSch08,C:Zhandry22b} does \emph{not} hold in the quantum setting.
-This observation was first made, but not elaborated on, by~\cite{EPRINT:HhaYamYun23}.
+This observation was first made, but not elaborated on, by~\cite{DBLP:conf/crypto/HhanYY24}.

 In more detail, one direction of the equivalence --- converting an adversary in the Type Safe model into one in the Random Representation model --- is trivial, both classically and quantumly.
 We just use the random labels from the random representation model as the handles for the Type Safe adversary.
 For the other direction, the classical proof will construct a Type Safe adversary out of a Random Representation adversary by choosing the random labels itself.
 The challenge is that the Random Representation adversary will expect identical labels on certain related queries, namely if it computes the same element $g*x_\lambda$ in multiple ways.
 To account for this, the Type Safe adversary maintains a table of all the queries made so far, and the labels generated for those queries.
 Then if it ever needs to output an element that was already produced, it can use the table to make sure it uses the same label.